7 Reasons Every Breadwinner Should Have A Living Benefits Life Insurance

 As the federal tax code stands right now, NO. You will not be taxed.
 Any Living Benefit paid will not be taxed at the federal level.
 Some states might tax you.
 Double check with your accountant about that.

 You will make an appointment with a medical assistant that does this every day.
 The medical assistant will come to your home or your office, whichever you prefer.
 He/She will take a mouth swab, pull some blood, get an urine sample, check your blood pressure and ask you some medical questions.
 The insurance company’s underwriter will also check your medical report from the Medical Insurance Bureau.

 Yes.
 We have companies that will write a policy without a medical exam.
-To my knowledge there are no companies that will write a Term Life Insurance with Living Benefits without Medical Exam though.
 There are companies that rely only on your medical report from the Medical Information Bureau.
 We have several companies that you can get a policy through.